webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   <img src="resources/multisample-16x.svg" width="256">

-  WebGPU does currently only supports a count of  4 but the point is, multisampling is not a grid.
+  WebGPU currently only supports a count of 4 but the point is, multisampling is not a grid.

-* You can optionally run the fragment shader on each pixel
+* You can optionally run the fragment shader on each multisampled pixel

   Above we said that the fragment shader only runs once for every 2x2 pixels in the multisampled texture.
 It runs it once and then it stores the result in pixels that were actually inside the triangle.
+This is why it's faster than rendering at 4x the resolution.

   In [the article on inter-stage variables](webgpu-inter-stage-variables.html#a-interpolate) we brought up that you can mark how to interpolate inter-stage variables.
 One option